tuyuxian/Leap-Motion-SDK-Python-3.7/README.md

 https://github.com/BlackLight/leap-sdk-python3

-This project offers the simple automated way for users to build for their own module.
+This project from **BlackLight** offers the simple automated way for users to build for their own module.

 Here is my experience of building the Leap Motion Python3 module on Mac.

 Tools needed
 - swig 2.0.9
 https://sourceforge.net/projects/swig/files/swig/
-- XCode 9.4.1 along with its command-line tools (macOS 10.14, not available for macOS 11) https://xcodereleases.com
+- XCode 9.4.1 along with its command-line tools (macOS 10.14, not available for macOS 11)
+https://xcodereleases.com

 Copy Leap.h, LeapMath.h, Leap.i, and libLeap.dylib into one folder.